- Jon Tarrant

 When it comes to sharpness testing using Imatest, the equivalent figure is line-widths-per-picture-height.
 Note that this is INDIVIDUAL lines, not line-pairs, and it is probably more valid to halve the Imatest value to get line-pairs-per-picture.

-This is the point at which we can start to compare the performance of lenses that are used on different-size sensors; specifically, we can now ask whether a certain lens used on an APS-C camera body performs better or worse than another lens (or even the same lens, if it is compatible) used on
+This is the point at which we can start to compare the performance of lenses that are used on different-size sensors; specifically, we can now ask whether a certain lens used on an APS-C camera body performs better or worse than another lens (or even the same lens, if it is compatible) used on a full-frame body.

 We have waded through quite a lot of theory here so the practical analysis will have to wait for next time but readers who want to learn more about sharpness and resolution are invited to visit the following URLs for more detail (excuse the pun!).